-It’s May—flowers are blooming, trees are budding, and the stagnation of Winter is finally dissipating.
-It’s a great time to clean and declutter our lives, including our digital lives.
+It’s Spring Time—flowers are blooming, trees are budding, and the stagnation of Winter is finally dissipating.
+It’s the perfect time to clean and declutter our lives, including our digital lives.
 Time to remove all those old junk files, recover storage space, and empty the cache.
-Not only will we feel good but our iDevices will thank us in functioning efficiently and running faster than ever (just in time for Summer fun).
+Not only will we feel good but our iDevices will thank us in functioning efficiently and running faster than ever (just in time for Summer Vacation fun).
+Yes, it’s time to have a clutter free iPhone and iDevice life.

 So let’s get rid of all those memory hogs, unwanted cache clogs, and delete those junk files that iOS accumulates over time and slows our iDevices down.
 In the spirit of Spring, let’s renew.

-Our Spring Cleaning will not only get rid of all those unwanted files, it will improve us.
+Our Spring Cleaning will not only get rid of all those unwanted files; it improves us.
 How?
-An iOS Spring Cleaning facilitates taking a closer look at our environment—are we really using all those apps or are they just vestiges of times passed?
+An iOS Spring Cleaning facilitates taking a closer look at our environment—are we really using all those apps or are they just vestiges of times past?
 Let’s take this Spring Cleaning as an opportunity to focus on what we use and what we no longer (or never) use.

 So let’s get to it!